 Examples of client portals for the finance and accounting industry

-Client portals targeting the finance and accounting industry all acknowledge the need to keep data secure.
-However, there are plenty of variations when it comes to integrations, features and company values.
+Client portals targeting the finance and accounting industry business process, all acknowledge the need to keep data secure.
+However, there are plenty of variations when it comes to integrations, features, and company values.

-SmartVault is an online platform for managing and securely sharing files.
-It targets the financial and accounting industry with integrations such as: taxcalc, FreshBooks, Xero and Intuit QuickBooks, Lacerte and ProSeries.
-SmartVault also integrate with DocuSign to provide e-signatures.
-Portals can be customised with your company branding and you can use your own branded subdomain.
+SmartVault is an online platform for managing and securely sharing files without human intervention.
+It targets the financial and accounting industry with integrations such as Tax calc, FreshBooks, Xero and Intuit QuickBooks, Lacerte, and ProSeries.
+SmartVault also integrates with DocuSign to provide e-signatures.
+Portals can be customized with your company branding and you can use your own branded subdomain.

 Huddle provides cloud-based client portals that can help to minimize repetitive task and automating workflows.
 Huddle can be customized with your company branding.
-They automatically synch documents across devices, and manages versions, so you don’t have version-control problems to worry about.
+They automatically synch documents across devices and manage versions, so you don’t have version-control problems to worry about in your business processes.

-Onehub tends to brand itself as a cloud storage solution, although it essentially provide client portals.
-It has all the expected functionality for enterprise sized companies, including secure FTP gateway for mass uploads, granular permission controls, and ‘data rooms’ with ‘automatic numerical indexing’.
+Onehub tends to brand itself as a cloud storage solution, although it essentially provides client portals.
+It has all the expected functionality for enterprise-sized companies, including a secure FTP gateway for mass uploads, granular permission controls, and ‘data rooms’ with ‘automatic numerical indexing’.

 Secure document collection software for accountants and finance professionals

 If your company needs a simple way to collect content that is not a manual process and files from clients then document collection software is your best option.

 This software typically is less expensive than full-featured client portals, without unneeded extra features, but should still make your life considerably easier.

-Document collection software includes well-known cloud service providers such as Google Drive, Microsoft OneDrive and SharePoint and Dropbox, as well as upload page software such as File Request Pro and Fileinvite.
+Document collection software includes well-known cloud services providers such as Google Drive, Microsoft OneDrive and SharePoint, and Dropbox, as well as upload page software such as File Request Pro and Fileinvite.

-Cloud service providers all allow you to request and collect files.
+Cloud service providers allow you to request and collect files.
 They have limitations though, which is understandable given that file requests are not their main remit.